Published: Oct 17, 2022

 In order to spread your breast tissue uniformly across your chest, lie down on a comfortable surface.
 Then, put your left shoulder on a pillow and place your left hand behind your head.
 Place three middle fingers of your right hand in the vicinity of your left breast and armpit.
 Check your nipples for any signs of discharge or lumps.
 You can use the same technique for your right breast as well.

 Many women have some lumpy breast tissue.
-But, it may not always be malignant or cancerous.
-Understanding your breast tissue is crucial because the more you examine them, the more likely you can detect abnormalities in your breasts.
-Most doctors recommend that women should practice self-examination at least once per month.
+But it may not always be malignant or cancerous.
+Understanding your breast tissue is crucial because the more you examine it, the more likely you are to detect abnormalities in your breasts.
+Most doctors recommend that women practice self-examination at least once per month.
+This can allow breast cancer to be caught early on.

 However, a breast self-exam isn't a diagnostic test and is not always a reliable method for detecting breast cancer.
 Only with the help of diagnostic tests can breast cancer be confirmed.

-Since many breast cancer patients first discovered the signs of the disease as a lump in the breast independently, doctors recommend self-examination.
+Since many breast cancer patients first discover the signs of the disease as a lump in the breast independently, doctors recommend self-examination.
 Screening for breast cancer can help in the timely detection of the disease.
-Thus, you should be familiar with your breasts’ typical consistency.
+Thus, you should be familiar with your breastsâ typical consistency.

 Ideally, screening for breast cancer at the hospital should be a part of your regular health assessment.
 Oncologists recommend that women in the age group of 40-44 years should start screening for breast cancer with mammograms every year.
 Those who lie in the age group 45-54 years should compulsorily get mammograms annually.
+Some of the methods that are used to screen for breast cancer in hospitals are:

 1. Clinical Breast Examination